BHFock/git-cl/docs/design-notes.md

 ##### [# INTERNAL UTILITIES](https://github.com/BHFock/git-cl/blob/0.3.4/git-cl#L90)

+Helper functions needed to keep the [CLI functions](https://github.com/BHFock/git-cl/blob/main/docs/design-notes.md#-cli-commands) at reasonable length use the name convention `clutil_function_name` and are stored together at the begin of the script in the `INTERNAL UTILITIES` section.

 ##### [# BRANCH WORKFLOW UTILITIES](https://github.com/BHFock/git-cl/blob/0.3.4/git-cl#L2048)

 Utility functions only used by the [cl_branch](https://github.com/BHFock/git-cl/blob/29f16c54698048a6dbaf42d2e878654cc91a6ba6/git-cl#L2809) function are grouped in this section.